-Figure 14 shows recall-precision results for protein-interaction extraction when tested on abstracts that have been manually tagged for protein names and figure 15 shows the results when tested on abstracts in which protein names were tagged using our best protein name extractor.
-We plotted a precisionrecall curve for BWI by utilizing its extraction confidences for ELCS using the confidence levels of the rules which extract the interactions.
-Since RAPIER and human-written rules do not produce confidences, only a single recall-precision point is shown for each of them.
+Figure 10 shows recall-precision results for protein-interaction extraction when tested on abstracts that have been manually tagged for protein names.
+We plotted a precision-recall curve for BWI by utilizing its extraction confidences.
+Since RAPIER and human-written rules do not produce confidences, only a single recall-precision point is shown.
+For ELCS, we show the point which gives the maximum F-measure, found by varying the overfitting parameter C.